zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

     ![](RBTDrawings/Images/ModInsert5.png)
 Nice save : D

 Now if you have _good observation_ , you might have observed that _all the leaf nodes have same distance from the root_ .
-This is not just a conincedence .
+This is not just a coincidence .
 Let's see why this is the case .
 &nbsp;
  We have seen 2 different type of insertions so far and if you noticed , none of them changed the height of the tree .
 Now let's consider a case where the push up is such that there is an increase of height .